Spot risks early

 First run gives you a snapshot of the last hour.
 The Slack digest lands in 30 to 90 seconds, grouped by affiliate with the band breakdown.

-Some, yes, that's why we sub-classify.
+Some, yes.
+That's why we sub-classify.
 Repeat customers logged into a brand they already trust can convert in 5 to 10 seconds, especially on consumer staples (coffee subscriptions, app installs).
 The band_review bucket is for those: investigate, don't auto-block.

 Skipped.
 View-through (is_view_through=true) has no click event and a click_unix_timestamp of 0.
 The prompt drops them.